-- Where a student is considered a danger to themselves or others - A student who might have seriously breached the published School Student Code(s) of Conduct and/or Conservatoire Code of Behaviour - A student presenting with urgent critical 'Support Through Studies' concerns (e.g. such that their health or other circumstance is preventing them from being fit to study) - A student for whom a criminal charge is pending, or who is the subject of police investigation - Where a previously undisclosed relevant criminal conviction comes to light - A student who is the subject of an allegation of misconduct - Where there is an identified need to protect the health and safety and/or property of the student and/or the School community
+- Where a student is considered a danger to themselves or others - A student who might have seriously breached the published School Student Code(s) of Conduct - A student presenting with urgent critical 'Support Through Studies' concerns (e.g. such that their health or other circumstance is preventing them from being fit to study) - A student for whom a criminal charge is pending, or who is the subject of police investigation

+- Where a previously undisclosed relevant criminal conviction comes to light - A student who is the subject of an allegation of misconduct - Where there is an identified need to protect the health and safety and/or property of the student and/or the School community

 The above list is not exhaustive, and the emergency powers will only be used where good and/or urgent cause exists that means they need to be used.
-The policy can be found at http://www.cdd.ac.uk/policies/student-related-policies/.
+The policy can be found at ncca-emergency-powers-policy-procedures-appxs-1-and-2.pdf (nationalcircus.org.uk)

-POLICY ON SEXUAL MISCONDUCT, HARASSMENT AND RELATED BEHAVIOURS a) Engaging in, or attempting to engage in sexual contact without consent;
+POLICY ON SEXUAL MISCONDUCT, HARASSMENT AND RELATED BEHAVIOURS

 This policy covers sexual misconduct, harassment and related behaviours and provides reporting mechanisms and procedures for dealing with unacceptable behaviours.
-This policy is part of the Conservatoire's Inclusive Cultures Strategy (see also the 'Inclusive Cultures Strategy' in Part D section 2 of this handbook).
-It can be found at http://www.cdd.ac.uk/policies/student-related-policies/.
+This policy is part of the NCCA's Inclusive Cultures Strategy (see also the 'Inclusive Cultures Strategy' of this handbook).
+It can be found at Policies and Procedures - National Centre for Circus Arts | National Centre for Circus Arts | National Centre for Circus Arts (nationalcircus.org.uk)